pashariger/engineering-policy/self-assessment.md

 2. How are we notified if an error occurs?

 Security
-1. What are the security policies the company follows?
+1. What are the security policies our organization follows?
 2. Who has access to the production environment?
 3. Do we have a bug-bounty program?